mchlol/prismlens/README.md

 # PrismLens

 I always wanted to build a tarot reading app.
-I started working through the [Scrimba AI Engineer Path](https://v2.scrimba.com/the-ai-engineer-path-c02v) and decided to use some of what I learned to create something of my own.
+An extremely simplified starting version can be seen [here](https://mchlol-tarot.netlify.app/).
+Later, I started working through the [Scrimba AI Engineer Path](https://v2.scrimba.com/the-ai-engineer-path-c02v) and decided to use some of what I learned to create something of my own.

 I used the [Tarot API](https://tarotapi.dev/) to get the initial data about all the cards, and the [suggested source for images](https://www.sacred-texts.com/tarot/xr/index.htm).
 I looked all over Dribbble, Behance and the like to research ideas on presentation, and created a moodboard, wireframes and a mini style guide in Figma (link to come).